Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Cautions

-• There are concerns that mefenamic acid is more likely to cause seizures in overdose than other NSAIDs; mefenamic acid has a low therapeutic window which increases the risk of accidental overdose.
+• Mefenamic acid is not listed as a formulary choice.
+There are concerns that mefenamic acid is more likely to cause seizures in overdose than other NSAIDs; mefenamic acid has a narrow therapeutic window which increases the risk of accidental overdose.